How foster care works

 Each child is assigned a Centerstone case manager who comes to the home regularly to ensure children and foster parents receive the essential care and support they need.
 If more specialized care is needed, we will help provide or coordinate other services such as outpatient counseling.

-- At least 21 years of age to foster in Indiana and 25 years of age to foster in Tennessee or Georgia
+- At least 21 years of age to foster in Indiana and 25 years of age to foster in Tennessee

 - Can be married or unmarried